JL-III/Theatria/docs/events-challenges/meteorites.md

 # Meteorites

-Get there with '/warp mining'
+Get there with '/warp moon'

-Meteorites are special events in the [Mining World](../gameplay-features/worlds-dimensions.md#mining-world).
+Meteorites are special events in the [The Moon](../gameplay-features/worlds-dimensions.md#The-Moon).
 These fiery objects fall from the sky at random intervals, bringing opportunities for treasure and danger alike.

 ## How to Find Meteorites